JasperJRoth/TerraTest/README.md

 This is a repository containing a docker-compose file to help demonstrate a bug that I am currently experiencing.

-## Issue Description

-Terra creates world files on server shutdown, even if those worlds have been deleted.

 - [x] I have checked that I am on the latest version of Terra.
 - [x] I have searched the github issue tracker for similar issues, including closed ones.